Will you have a job next week? Next year?

 Ideally, the influencers you are working with are creating great content and telling a compelling story.
 What makes them an influencer is that they have a significant audience and you should be working with them because their audience is relevant to your brand.
 But the reach of their content does not need to stop there.

 By working with your influencer you can set up ads that target specific demographics and interests and have your influencer promote their content on their platform.
 You can also share the content that your influencer created on your own platform and promote it to a specific audience.
-The better your target your content the more it will resonate and the greater your results will be.
+The better you target your content the more it will resonate and the greater your results will be.

 You can also expand on the results that you gained from your influencer marketing campaign by designing an ad campaign that will retarget website visitors that resulted from the campaign.
-Set up posts from your influencers posts that drive traffic to your website and then retarget an offer to that audience.

 Social Media advertising does not require a large budget and the more that people engage with your ads the more results you will see from your advertising budget.